AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Experiments

-\paragraph{Effect of $\alpha$ and $\lambda$.} As mentioned in Section~\ref{sec: amid}, we have demonstrated that even when employing the same divergence, adjusting the $\alpha$ of the $\alpha$-mixture assistant distribution allows us to control the mode-covering or mode-seeking property of the optimized student distribution.
+\paragraph{Balancing Mode-covering and Mode-seeking via $\alpha$.} As mentioned in Section~\ref{sec: amid}, we have demonstrated that even when employing the same divergence, adjusting the $\alpha$ of the $\alpha$-mixture assistant distribution allows us to control the mode-covering or mode-seeking property of the optimized student distribution.
 To further substantiate this analysis, we examine the trends of ROUGE-L, representing quality, and (Negative) Self-BLEU, representing diversity, by adjusting $\alpha$ with a fixed divergence.
-Figure~\ref{fig: trade-off} exhibits a clear quality-diversity trade-off for both KL divergence $D_\mathrm{KL}$ and $\alpha$-$\beta$ divergence $D_\mathrm{AB}$.
+Figure~\ref{fig: trade-off} exhibits a clear quality-diversity trade-off for both KL divergence $D_\text{KL}$ and $\alpha$-$\beta$ divergence $D_\text{AB}$.
 Specifically, as $\alpha$ increases, quality decreases and diversity increases, supporting the theoretical analysis that the mode-covering property is enhanced.
 Decreasing $\alpha$ shows the opposite effect, aligning with the mode of teacher distribution, which indicates mode-seeking.
-These results demonstrate that, even under a fixed divergence, $\alpha$ serves as an effective control knob to balance quality and diversity.

-While this paper has primarily examined extensions from the $\alpha$ perspective, we study the effect of varying the mixing coefficient $\lambda$ under fixed $\alpha$.
-As shown in Figure~\ref{fig: lambda}, the performance remains stable across a wide range of $\lambda$.
-Remarkably, for all tested $\lambda$ the performance consistently outperforms the no-assistant baseline (dashed line), demonstrating the robustness of AMiD with respect to $\lambda$.
+These results demonstrate that, even under a fixed divergence, $\alpha$ serves as an effective control knob to balance quality and diversity. \paragraph{Relationship between $\alpha$ and $\lambda$.} To further examine the relationship between $\alpha$ and $\lambda$, we conduct the experiments on $\lambda = 0.1, 0.5, 0.9$ with $D_{\text{AB}}(p||r_\theta^{(\alpha,\lambda)})$.
+Figure~\ref{fig: lambda} presents the average performance of five instruction-following datasets among the various $\alpha$ and $\lambda$ combinations.
+The analyses of experimental results are as follows: (1) Across all tested values of $\lambda$, using a smaller $\alpha$ consistently achieves higher performance.
+This observation aligns with our theoretical analysis, indicating that a smaller $\alpha$ relatively induces a more mode-seeking behavior.
+(2) When $\lambda$ is too large ($\lambda = 0.9$), performance slightly degrades and exhibits a larger standard deviation.
+We attribute this to the assistant distribution being overly close to the teacher distribution, which 1) limits effective knowledge transfer and 2) makes the optimization more sensitive to curvature variations.
+In contrast, $\lambda = 0.5$ achieves both high and stable performance, demonstrating that choosing a midpoint provides robustness against curvature changes.
+(3) Compared to $\lambda$, the performance is generally more robust to changes in $\alpha$, as indicated by lower standard deviations.
+However, the $\alpha$ values close to 1 show noticeably higher standard deviations.
+We conjecture that this instability arises because the change of mixing coefficient ($\lambda$) between the teacher and student distributions makes hard mode-covering.

 \paragraph{Compatibility with Divergences.} As mentioned in Section~\ref{sec: amid}, AMiD allows the use of the arbitrary divergence $D$ since the $\alpha$-mixture assistant distribution $r_{\theta}^{(\alpha,\lambda)}$ is a valid distribution.
 Therefore, we conduct performance comparisons across various combinations of divergences and $\alpha$ values to demonstrate the versatility of AMiD.
 In Table~\ref{tab: divergence and alpha}, we observed that AMiD generally achieves higher performance than the no-assistant baseline regardless of divergence in most settings.
 Notably, the highest-performing $\alpha$ was discovered in $\alpha\neq\pm1$ regions beyond the limited scope of prior works, and its values are generally small.
 These results confirm the universality of AMiD to generic divergences, representing its wide adaptiveness and flexibility.
 Please refer to Appendix~\ref{app: exp_fkl_qr} for the student-assistant cases $D(q_\theta, r_{\theta}^{(\alpha,\lambda)})$.